don-c-smith/TADPREP/README.md

 - All methods include interactive prompts to guide users through the preparation process
 - Methods with `verbose` parameters allow control over output detail level
-- Each method can be used independently or as part of the full pipeline via `prep_df()`
 - When used without re-assignment, the methods preserve the original DataFrame and return a new dataframe with the applied transformations.
 However, the user must take care that potential overwrites are handled correctly:
 ```python